patrickfuchs/buildH/docs/def_format.md

 buildH -c butane.pdb -l Berger_BUTA -lt Berger_BUTA.json -d Berger_BUTA.def -opx butane_wH
 ```

 We gave our newly created def file to **buildH** with the option `-d`.
 We also used our own `Berger_BUTA.json` file with the option `-lt`.
-We also requested an ouput with the option `-opx` which will generate the pdb with hydrogens `butane_wH.pdb`.
+We requested an ouput with the option `-opx` which will generate the pdb with hydrogens `butane_wH.pdb`.
 Below is shown the generated pdb and structure.

 ```
 ATOM      1  C1  BUTA    1      -1.890   0.170   0.100  1.00  0.00             C